Uniform MCP Server

 New component created.

-Head over to the AI rules guide to learn how to use AI rules to enhance your dev experience.
+You can head over to the AI rules guide to learn how to use AI rules to enhance your dev experience.